zttodd/frontend-kickstart/README.md

-# Static site generator
+# Static

-- BrowserSync
-- Gulp
-- Panini
-- Sass
-- Uglify
+**Quickly build a website with this static site generator.**

+Includes BrowserSync, Gulp, Panini, Sass, and Uglify